denis-ev/VivumLab/website/docs/software/ownphotos.md

 #### ADMINISTRATOR SETUP

-Navigate to *https://{{ ownphotos.domain }}/admin*
+Navigate to *https://{{ librephotos.domain }}/admin*

-Create an account with your desired username; as this is the first user, ownphotos makes this account the administrator.
+Create an account with your desired username; as this is the first user, librephotos makes this account the administrator.

 ### SMTP/ MAIL